What Is Non-Recourse Funding?

 What Happens if My Claim is Smaller Than Expected?

-When you received your advance, the company offering it bought a portion of your expected settlement proceeds.
+When you received your funding, the company offering it bought a portion of your expected settlement proceeds.
 Once your attorney resolves your claim, the company will receive whatever they purchased and your attorney will still receive their fees.
 You will receive anything that remains.

 Pre-Settlement Funding Gives You Options